 Soba served in a soup (usually the hot ones) are enjoyed by using your chopsticks to lead the noodles into your mouth while making a slurping sound.
 The slurping enhances the flavors and helps cool down the hot noodles as they enter your mouth.
 The broth is drunk directly from the bowl, eliminating the need for a spoon.
 It is not considered rude to leave some unfinished soup in the bowl at the end of the meal.

-For soba that are served with a dipping sauce (usually the cold ones), there are a few more steps before you can enjoy them.
-First, mix some of the green onions and wasabi into the dipping sauce.
-Then take a few strands of soba noodles and dip them into the sauce before eating them.
+For soba that are served with a dipping sauce (usually the cold ones), mix some of the green onions and wasabi into the dipping sauce first.
+Then, you eat the noodles with a slurping sound after dipping them into the sauce.